 In the past, if a clinical trial needed to find patients to take part, a site might place a classified ad, or purchase a radio spot.
 These methods are still used, but as technology has evolved, more patient groups have become advocates for research, and more clinical trial patient recruitment agencies have been created, we’ve seen a shift towards more targeted, efficient outreach.
 To quote Tom Ruane, Global Head of Patient Recruitment at Parexel, “As far as the evolution of patient recruitment, in the early days of digital outreach, we just cut and pasted the inclusion/exclusion criteria.
 But if you line up all the patients, the vast majority of patients will be disappointed by not making a trial.
 As an industry, you could say we ran before we could walk.
 Now, we’re more clever with shortened prescreeners that can help determine eligibility, and more targeted outreach that’s taking patient eligibility and willingness into account.”

 So what does modern-day recruitment look like?
-While many sites still run their own recruitment, these days it is not unusual to hire a recruitment vendor — this is a company like Antidote that has deep experience in finding the right patients for particular trials, and can create a custom plan for your trial.
+While many research sites still run their own recruitment, these days it is not unusual to hire a recruitment vendor — this is a company like Antidote that has deep experience in finding the right patients for particular trials, and can create a custom recruitment plan for your trial.
 This will include:

 Now, we’ll discuss each of these aspects of recruitment in detail.